nyghtowl/Code_Name_Jeeves/README.md

     - # email from an email address / new or not
     - email address in contacts or on Linkedin...

-- Closing loop - check into cronjobs
+- Closing loop with a cronjob to automate email checking

 - Use Ec2, picloud(install package - pass function and arguments and it goes up to EC2) to run models / esp grid search